-Reconciliation of Statement of Revenues, Expenditures, and Changes in Fund Balances - Governmental Funds For the Year Ended June 30, 2022
+Reconciliation of Statement of Revenues, Expenditures, and Changes in Fund Balances - Governmental Funds For the Year Ended June 30, 2024

-Net change in fund balances total governmental funds The change in net position reported in the statement of activities is different because: \$25,698,243 Capital outlays to purchase or build capital assets are reported in governmental funds activities, those costs are shown in the statement of net position and are allocate dove depreciation expenses in the statement of activities Capital outlay expenditures and adjustments Depreciation expense \$ 3,842,428 (4,290,481) (448,053) Some property taxes will not be collected for several months after the District's fiscal y in the governmental funds and are, instead counted as deferred revenues.
-They are ho · • (594,144) Some receipts of grant revenue will not be collected for several months after the District the governmental funds and are, instead counted as deferred inflows of resources.
-The (65,889) In the statement of activities, compensated absences are measured by the amounts eathose items are measured by the amount of financial resources used (essentially the amounts earned.
-11,843 Governmental funds report district pension and OPEB contributions as expenditures (bound of the OPEB benefits earned net of employee contributions as pension and OPEB expense (because of the OPEB benefits earned net of the 1,034,437 Support for pension contributions from nonemployer contributing entities not in a spe recorded in governmental funds but are recorded as revenues in the statement of active 1,011,778 The issuance of long-term debt provides current financial resources to governmental for current financial resources.
-Some expenses do not require current financial resources expenditures in the governmental funds. · Accrued Interest w Financed Lease Purchases Payments on Debt (116,571) (21,759,746) 7,070,078 (14,806,239) Change in net position of governmental activities \$11,841,976
+Net change in fund balances total governmental funds The change in net position reported in the statement of activities is different because: \$ 3,554,293 Capital outlays to purchase or build capital assets are reported in governmental funds as e activities, those costs are shown in the statement of net position and are allocate dover the depreciation expenses in the statement of activities Capital outlay expenditures and adjustments Depreciation expense \$ 11,376,350 (5,732,652) 5,643,698 Some property taxes will not be collected for several months after the District's fiscal year in the governmental funds and are, instead counted as deferred revenues.
+They are however • 45,216 Some receipts of grant revenue will not be collected for several months after the District's the governmental funds and are, instead counted as deferred inflows of resources.
+They a (375,876) In the statement of activities, compensated absences are measured by the amounts earned those items are measured by the amount of financial resources used (essentially the amounts earned.
+(95,008) Governmental funds report district pension and OPEB contributions as expenditures (bene OPEB benefits earned net of employee contributions as pension and OPEB expense (benef (412,542) The issuance of long-term debt provides current financial resources to governmental fund current financial resources.
+Some expenses do not require current financial resources so the expenditures in the governmental funds.
+Accrued Interest Payments on Debt 21,107 8,177,027 8,198,134 Change in net position of governmental activities \$ 16,557,915